 Or: loss of membership, loss of position, loss of role.

 Regarding the loss of actual group or position (past to present), this loss is more likely to present a crisis, than the loss of un-attained membership or position (present to future).
-With respect to this latter case (but also in the case of the first two cases of loss), suicide as a response to the lack of role may take the form of addiction, or alcoholism or indirect death, all the way to direct death as part of the said role (mercenaries, causes, terrorism) and so finally to suicide, with death as the key to the role (suicide bombers).
+With respect to this latter case (but also in the case of the first two cases of loss), suicide as a response to the lack of role may take the form of addiction, or alcoholism or indirect death, all the way to direct death as part of the said role (mercenaries, causes, terrorism) and so finally to suicide, with death as a key aspect of the role (suicide bombers).
 Loss due to the past position fallen, and the inability to envisage a way to ones¡¯ desired future may anyway combine to provoke a suicidal or destructive motion (individually or collectively, from narcotics or other ¡®passive¡¯ forms of self-destruction, to scapegoating or rioting, to politics or war).

 Identity exchange is a crucial part of the recognition process (and the mimetic nexus).
 Rituals which fill the gaps, and repair the work of loss and entropy through a network of ritual ¡®loss¡¯, sacrifice, destruction, up to self-destruction (¡®altruistic¡¯, suicide bombers).
 An exchange is made in identity such that materiality and time are exchanged for self-image or identity and belonging or recognition; from handshake to festival a continuum of identity exchange underpins our connections to others; in effect matter and time are exchanged for spirit (¡®disjunctive reciprocity¡¯).
 Ritual bridges the metaphysical divide of things and ideas, spirit and matter, material and spiritual culture, body and mind.
 Either the rituals are fixed as in traditional societies or become a less visible part of the mass commodity market or modern societies, as gift and commodity merge (the exchange value is material, the use value is ¡®spiritual¡¯, identity based, whatever the ostensible function of the commodity bought).
 These provide the individual supports for identity and its needs in modern societies.
 National rituals and national identity (the new ¡®metaset of belonging¡¯) evolve to replace and complement older, collective, religious ritual and identity in mass market capitalist societies (¡®modernity¡¯).
 These all provide the ritual glue with degrees of what is ¡®payed for¡¯ to ¡®belong¡¯, to obtain that key sense of belonging¡ So in reverse order, in the ¡®fame¡¯, ¡®glory¡¯, ¡¯altruistic¡¯ category, the exchange is clear; of self, offered up in total.
-In the ¡®position¡¯ category (¡®anomie¡¯, for which I would suggest ¡®ego¡¯) an exchange of time for training as for goods and services (¡®favours¡¯) offered for post or position ¨C with peer-related sacrifices, activities (marriage).
-In the ¡®group¡¯ category (¡®ego¡¯, but I suggest it would better to use the more general ¡®anomie¡¯) similarly, an exchange of time, for training (if appropriate) or time for meetings, reunions, religious observance, rituals, and so offerings of goods and services (¡®presents¡¯, favours, etc.).
+In the ¡®position¡¯ category (Durkheim¡¯s ¡®anomie¡¯, for which I have suggested ¡®ego¡¯) an exchange of time for training as for goods and services (¡®favours¡¯) offered for post or position ¨C with peer-related sacrifices, activities (marriage).
+In the ¡®group¡¯ category (Durkheim¡¯s ¡®ego¡¯, but I suggest it would be more precise to use the more general term, ¡®anomie¡¯) similarly, an exchange of time, for training (if appropriate) or time for meetings, reunions, religious observance, rituals, and so offerings of goods and services (¡®presents¡¯, favours, etc.).
 Note how people ¡®buy back¡¯ their connection, their position or group belonging, after a loss of face (or honour, or ¡®cred¡¯, esteem, fame or celebrity).
-Or repair the entropy of being absent from family and friends for some time¡ In many cases the suicide has already lost these connections or cannot repair them¡ or they may be irreparable (criminal disgrace, socio-economic fall, divorce), and require a drastic life change as a solution (people move, get re-educated, or get religion¡).
+Or repair the entropy of being absent from family and friends for some time¡ In many cases the suicide has already lost these connections or cannot repair them¡ or they may be irreparable (criminal disgrace, socio-economic fall, divorce), and require a drastic life change as a solution (people move, change their job, get divorced, get re-educated, or get religion¡).

 Copyright Peter Nesteruk, 2018